 How to Grow Basil

-The most common types of basil you will find in the grocery store is sweet basil or Genovese basil.
+The most common types of basil you will find in the grocery store are sweet basil or Genovese basil.
 Genovese basil has a similar flavour to sweet basil.
-It is commonly made into pesto, it has large leaves, and it grows bushier than sweet basil making it a more abundant producer.
+It is commonly made into pesto, it has large leaves, and it grows bushier than sweet basil, making it a more abundant producer.
 Another popular basil is Thai basil.
 Thai basil has a licorice flavour, small narrow leaves, produces a distinct purple flower, and has a more stable flavour than sweet basil that is more resistant to the cooking process.
-There are many varieties of basil to try with their own special flavours.
+There are many varieties of basil to try with their own distinctive flavours.

 Growing Basil from Seed